As Seen and Heard On:

 Leadership and Team-Building

-- The Cost of Hidden Conflict in Your Company and Business and How to Close Those Leaks
+- The Cost of Hidden Conflict in Your Company and Business and How to Get Your Team on Board With Your Vision

 - 4 Ways to Find Peace and Productivity at Work While There’s Conflict at Home